zackstout/Minesweeper/README.md

 - It's awkward because I want to use ES6 modules, but that requires a server, and that means no Github Pages hosting.

+- Once again I learn the lesson that creating a bunch of entities is really expensive.